 Feedback was obtained by a yearly Community Pharmacy Patient Questionnaire (CPPQ) survey, and by handing customers cards inviting them to complete an online survey.
-83.7% of people completing the most recent CPPQ survey had rated the service provided by the pharmacy as very good or excellent.
+91.7% of respondents to the most recent CPPQ survey had rated the pharmacy as very good or excellent.
 A complaints procedure was available in the practice leaflet which was displayed in the retail area.
+Following comments about the time taken to prepare prescriptions, the pharmacy had introduced an express lane for people to use when they had received a text message alerting them that their prescription was ready to collect.
+The team also worked hard to ensure that they were up to date with dispensing prescriptions collected from the surgery.